intel-iot-devkit/iot-samples-cloud-setup/azure-mqtt.md

 ```

 This SAS token will last for 1440 minutes before you will need to obtain a new one.
 It should be used only for administrative functions such as creating new devices.
 Each device will also need its own SAS token, which we will create in a subsequent step.
+-You can find the `sastoken` program under `support\azure`.
+Precompiled binaries for Windows, OSX, and Linux can be found in the `support\azure\build` folder.

 ## Create new device